Search the Health Library

 - DHHS regulations require that, “records relating to research which is conducted shall be retained for at least 3 years after completion of the research.”
 [45 CFR 46.115(b)]

 - For Investigational New Drug (IND) research, the FDA requires that sponsors and investigators retain “records and reports required by this part for 2 years after a marketing application is approved for the drug; or if an application is not approved for drug, until 2 years after shipment and delivery of the drug for investigational use is discontinued and the FDA so notified.”

 - For Investigational Device Exemption (IDE) research, the FDA requires the investigator or sponsor to maintain the records “for a period of 2 years after the latter of the following two dates: The date on which the investigation is terminated of completed, or the date that the records are no longer required for purposes of supporting a premarket approval application or a notice of completion of a product development protocol.”

-For research sponsored by corporations or private foundations, the investigator should maintain the records for either the length of time required by the corporate sponsor, or the time required by DHHS rules, or institutional policy, whichever is longer.
+For research sponsored by corporations or private foundations, the PI should maintain the records for either the length of time required by the corporate sponsor, or the time required by DHHS rules, or Organization policy, whichever is longer.